Collections and Archives

 - Institutional Records – papers related to the operations and institutional history of the museum, property, and store.

 The House of Seven Gables Settlement Association welcomes requests for further access to its collections.
 Visitors to the collections must make an appointment and will be accompanied by a staff member at all times.
 Call 978-744-0991 to contact the Collections Manager if you have any questions or wish to make an appointment.

-Many of our object collection and some limited archival objects are exhibited in the historic houses on the property.
-We also showcase material from the collection in temporary exhibitions located in the Visitors Center.
+Objects and limited archival materials are exhibited in the historic houses on the property.
+We occasionally showcase material from the collection in temporary exhibitions located in the Visitors Center.

 Donations and Bequests